Radiation Control and Protection

 RCTs perform measurements of radiological conditions and levels.
 Always in high demand, they are a pivotal part of any facility that works with nuclear material, and are essential to the success of any laboratory or institution that works with hazardous materials.

 Career Opportunities for RCTs: A degree in Radiation Protection (RDPR) qualifies radiation protection technicians to work with radiological materials at the Department of Energy (DOE), national laboratories, medical facilities, research labs, nuclear power plants and other industries.
-Los Alamos National Laboratory currently employs more than 120 RCTs, including many Northern graduates.
+Los Alamos National Laboratory (LANL) currently employs more than 120 RCTs, including many Northern graduates.
+Click below for an informational video about RCTs working at LANL.

 NORTHERN New Mexico College & Los Alamos National Laboratory